-Sentry's SDK hooks into your runtime environment and automatically reports errors, exceptions, and rejections.
+Sentry's SDK hooks into your runtime environment and automatically reports errors, uncaught exceptions, and unhandled rejections as well as other types of errors depending on the platform.

 - An event is one instance of sending data to Sentry.
 Generally, this data is an error or exception.